Investor TCI files criminal complaint against Wirecard managers

 TCI has disclosed that it has net short positions against Wirecard stock, a bet that the shares will fall.

-Wirecard was not immediately reachable for comment.
-The company has repeatedly denied allegations including accounting irregularities and disclosure violations.
+“TCI is not a shareholder of Wirecard AG, but is active as a short seller,” Wirecard said, adding that the filing is a “purely tactical manoeuvre of a short seller”.

+Prosecutors in Munich confirmed that they were reviewing a complaint they had received, with its more than 40 pages and 30 enclosures.

-Reporting by Patricia Uhlig; Writing by Tom Sims; Editing by Maria Sheahan
+Reporting by Patricia Uhlig; Writing by Tom Sims; Editing by Maria Sheahan and Madeline Chambers